ffdtfuf86/youtube/replit.md

 # Overview

-SecureYT is a security-focused YouTube video management application that provides controlled access to specific YouTube channels through multi-factor authentication.
+SecureYT is an enhanced security-focused YouTube video management application that provides controlled access to specific YouTube channels through multi-factor authentication.
 The application allows users to configure approved YouTube channels and implements a multi-step verification process (password + phone verification + voice verification) to grant temporary access to channel content.
 It's built as a full-stack application with a React frontend and Express backend, using PostgreSQL for data persistence.

 # User Preferences